WebKitGTK/webkitgtk.org/index.md

 browsers, like [Epiphany](http://projects.gnome.org/epiphany/) and [Midori](http://twotoasts.de/index.php/midori/).
 It's useful in a wide range of systems from desktop computers to embedded systems like phones, tablets, and televisions.
-WebKitGTk+ is made by a lively community of developers and designers, who hope to bring the web platform to everyone.
+WebKitGTK+ is made by a lively community of developers and designers, who hope to bring the web platform to everyone.

 ## Web process separation ##